Generalized Training for Neural Network Learnability: a Spectral Methods Approach

-This derivation indicates that the datasets with higher $H_{SVD}$ take longer to train in a single layer neural network.
-We start with the transformation preformed on a data set $\psi$ consisting of $N$ images.
+Since we have chosen a single-layer, linear NN to carry out the backend reconstruction, we can solve explicitly for the epoch-on-epoch reduction in loss via gradient descent.
+The derivation starts with the transformation preformed on a data set $\psi$ consisting of $N$ images.
 The image captured on a camera sensor at the focal plane is given by the intensity pattern of the Fourier transform of the electric field.
 We denote this electric field as the Hadamard (or element-wise) product of 'mask', $M$, with each image in $\psi$.
-The resulting image is denoted by $\psi'$,
+The resulting image is denoted by $\psi'$